Welcome to the Computer Science department

 Most importantly we will regularly teach and review E safety for all of our phase 2 students.
 Social media platforms are part of a young person’s life so your child will explore various issues, the dos and don’ts online and where to go for help.

-With one lesson a week in phase 2, computing lessons are fun and action packed, with students having the option to choose computer science as a GCSE subject.
+With one lesson a week in the lower years, computing lessons are fun and action packed, with students beginning to consider computer science as a GCSE subject.

 Computer Science GCSE

 Students study the following theory topics: Computational thinking, Programming, Data Representation, Hardware, Networking, Ethics and Software Development.
 Through these topics students will learn how computers work and can be applied in both personal and business networks.
 In addition to the theory topics, students also learn the basics of a variety of programming languages which they then use to solve a problem and create a fully working solution

 Comp 1: Computer systems—Systems Architecture, Memory, Storage, Wired and wireless networks / Network topologies, protocols and layers, System security / System software, Ethical, legal, cultural and environmental concerns.